Parkland school shooter to get life sentence for killing 17

 Cruz’s lead attorney Melisa McNeill and her team never questioned the horror he inflicted, but focused on their belief that his birth mother’s heavy drinking during pregnancy left him with fetal alcohol spectrum disorder.
 Their experts said his bizarre, troubling and sometimes violent behavior starting at age 2 was misdiagnosed as attention-deficit/hyperactivity disorder, meaning he never got the proper treatment.
 That left his widowed adoptive mother overwhelmed, they said.

 The defense cut its case short, calling only about 25 of the 80 witnesses they said would testify.
-They never brought up Cruz’s high school years or called his younger half-brother, Zachary, whom they accused of bullying.
+They never brought up Cruz’s high school years or called his younger half-brother, Zachary, who allegedly bullied Cruz.

-In rebuttal, Satz and his team contended that Cruz did not suffer from fetal alcohol damage but has antisocial personality disorder — in lay terms, he’s a sociopath.
+In rebuttal, Satz and his team contended that Cruz did not suffer from fetal alcohol damage but has antisocial personality disorder.

 Their witnesses said Cruz faked brain damage during testing and that he was capable of controlling his actions, but chose not to.
-For example, they pointed to his employment as a cashier at a discount store where he never had any disciplinary issues.
+For example, they pointed to his cashier job at a discount store where he never had any disciplinary issues.

 Prosecutors also played numerous video recordings of Cruz discussing the crime with their mental health experts where he talked about his planning and motivation.